ucg8j/blog/posts/how-to-make-a-churn-model-in-r.md

 ## Recommendations for further investigation/Comments

 * The `lead_indicator` was a quick and dirty test, I’d spend more time looking at a better construction (e.g. moving avg)
-* If the cost of rentention activities vs losing a customer was known then an the optimal trade-off in terms of business cost could be found.
+* If the cost of retention activities vs losing a customer was known then the optimal trade-off in terms of business cost could be found.
 * Incorporating additional data, e.g. CRM data showing interactions.
 Potentially assessing sales/account staff.
 * If it were a production model prompting staff to do retention calls, evaluate the impact of such calls through modelling e.g. a/b testing
-* Test model performance with a change to balancing the classes e.g. under/oversampling, boostrap samples.
+* Test model performance with a change to balancing the classes e.g. under/oversampling, bootstrap samples.
 This may explain the relative underperformance of tree based models in this exercise.
 * Try other binary classifier models.